 1 Finca Tungasuk: agriculture, nature and haute cuisine

-Only 37km from Havana, in the province of Artemisa.
-We love this farm.
+Just 37km from Havana, in the province of Artemisa, we love this farm.
 It is a family project that allows you to learn about the most innovative trends in agroecology on the island.
 These link agriculture and sustainable consumption to tourism.
-The host couple, Alfredo and Annabelle are from Peru and Nicaragua.
-She is a chef trained at the prestigious French gastronomy school Ferrandi ParisThey have designed experiences that allow visitors to get involved with the work of the land and get its fruits.There are 2 options to spend a unique day in Tungasuk and both are great, as they are completed with the personal experiences of these two "yumas" (foreigners) who got "aplatanaos" (Cubanized) and who love Cuba and talk about such interesting concepts as ecofeminism and sorecimiento (sisterhood + flourishing).
-Garden to table experience: visit to the farm and Creole lunch with appetizer, starter, main course, dessert and coffee.
-On the other side, if you are interested in collaborating as a volunteer with the planting and maintenance of crops, you will get the"Experience of volunteering visit” where you will be greeted with a delicious natural breakfast.
-After work on the farm under the blazing Caribbean sun, you will enjoy a hearty peasant-style lunch.
+The host couple?
+Alfredo and Annabelle, he is Peruvian and she is a Nicaraguan chef, trained at the prestigious French gastronomy school Ferrandi Paris?
+They have designed experiences that allow visitors to get involved with the work of the land and take advantage of its fruits.There are 2 options to spend a unique day in Tungasuk and both are great, as they are completed with the personal experiences of these two ?yumas? (foreigners) ?applause?
+(Cubanized) and who love Cuba and talk about such interesting concepts as ecofeminism and sorecimiento (sisterhood + flourishing).
+Experience ?from the garden to the table?: visit to the farm and Creole lunch with appetizer, starter, main course, dessert and coffee.
+On the other side, if you are interested in collaborating as a volunteer with the planting and maintenance of crops, you will get the"Experience of volunteering visit? you will be received with a delicious natural breakfast.
+After work on the farm under the hot Caribbean sun, you will enjoy a hearty peasant-style lunch.

 2 Las Terrazas: nature, history, and community